 Welcome!
-This page sets out the detail for prospective students and offer holders doing a self-directed visit to Christ's College.
+This page sets out the detail for prospective undergraduate students and offer holders doing a self-directed visit to Christ's College.
 Thank you for your interest!

 - Opening dates and times